REVEALED: R&D TAX SCHEME CHANGES

 The Research & Development Communication Forum (formerly known as the R&D Consultative Committee) is an HMRC-sponsored group of HM Revenue & Customs officials and professional bodies who meet every 6 months to discuss the operational delivery of the UK’s R&D tax relief schemes.
 As a member the forum, I sit in on these meetings to bring updates to our clients, with the latest being held on 13th July 2022 prior to ‘L-Day’ (Legislation Day), 20th July 2022.

-Here I’ve summarised some of the key points that may affect you and your business…
+Here we’ve summarised some of the key points that may affect you and your business…

 a new requirement to pre-notify